JoshuaKGoldberg/StarCorn/README.md

 ## Usage

 The built `src/index.html` uses [UserWrappr](https://github.com/JoshuakGoldberg/UserWrappr) to fill the available window size with a game screen, option menus, and piped input events.
-It stores its generated instance as `window.FSP`.
+It stores its generated instance as `window.SC`.

 To do this in your own page, use the exported `createStarCornInterface` function.